Lochzin/Sprite-Render-Tool-Wiki/docs/en/index.md

     - `Project Folder`, `Object Folder`, `Animation Folder`, `Camera Folder`
     - Builds a folder hierarchy based on these levels
   - Small documentation button in section header
+  - For detailed information about render settings, output configuration, and render actions, see the dedicated [Render](Render.md) page.
 - **🚀 Render Actions Section**:
   - `🚀 Render All` (`sprite_render.render_all`):
     - Starts rendering all animations and cameras (asynchronous version using a timer)